Attribution of Failure and Success in Strategic Settings

 Worker's self-attribution justifications conditional on whether is a failure or success, source of noise, gender, and individual beliefs about performance.

-Employer's hiring decisions based on the attribution messages sent by the workers conditional on the workers' treatment.
+Employer's hiring decisions based on the attribution messages sent by the workers conditional on the workers' treatment and the gender of the worker.

 Primary Outcomes (explanation)